microsoft/vscode-dev-containers/repository-containers/README.md

 # Repository Development Containers

 While we encourage you to add development container configuration files to your repositories so others can benefit from them, some organizations prefer to not include development tool related files in source control.
 To provide additional flexibility, this folder includes dev container definitions that will be be used if you open the cloned repository using [Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension (if there is no `.devcontainer.json` or `.devcontainer/devcontainer.json` file locally).
-Note that, to keep startup impact of the Remote - Containers extension minimal, no notification occurs when the folder is opened locally.
+The `images` folder here is used to pre-build images that are then referenced here or directly in source code repositories.

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for details on contributing a container.